heckman/photos-server/README.md

 the required utilities `trurl` and `greadlink`.

 ## License

+Please let me know if you find this project useful.
+Feel

 This project is shared under the GNU v3.0 General Public License, except for the two SVG icons whose copyrights are not held by me: